This guide covers responses fromDocumentation Index

 probability the patient is taking the drug.
 It reflects data quality:

-- Multiple corroborating signals bump it up (e.g., active order + recent dispense → ~0.95)
+- Multiple corroborating signals raise it (e.g., an active order plus a recent dispense for the same drug)

 evidence — which rules fired (full verbosity only)